carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/README.md

 A couple of key settings needed in the Sass toolchain are:

 1. [`autoprefixer`](https://github.com/postcss/autoprefixer).
 This is a requirement for using Carbon core Sass code.
 2. `enable-css-custom-properties` Carbon Sass feature flag.
-This is a requirement for Carbon for IBM.com styles, expecially using the [Expressive theme](https://github.com/carbon-design-system/carbon-for-ibm-dotcom/blob/master/packages/styles/README.md).
+This is a requirement for Carbon for IBM.com styles, especially using the [Expressive theme](https://github.com/carbon-design-system/carbon-for-ibm-dotcom/blob/master/packages/styles/README.md).

 Here's an example for WebPack: